gharveymn/small_vector/docs/README.md

 ### As a System Library

-You can install the library with (Unix-specific)
+You can install the library with (Unix-specific, remove `sudo` on Windows)

 ```commandline
 git clone git@github.com:gharveymn/small_vector.git